Controls insensitizing the norm of solution of a Schr\"odinger type system with mixed dispersion: Abstract

 \section{Abstract}

 The main goal of this manuscript is to prove the existence of insensitizing controls for the fourth-order dispersive nonlinear Schrödinger equation with cubic nonlinearity.
-To obtain the main result we prove a null controllability property for a coupled fourth-order Schrödinger system of cascade type with zero order coupling which is equivalent to the insensitizing control problem.
-Precisely, by means of new Carleman estimates, we first obtain a null controllability result for the linearized system around zero, then the null controllability for the nonlinear case is extended using an inverse mapping theorem.
+To obtain the main result we prove a null controllability property for a coupled fourth-order Schrödinger cascade type system with zero-order coupling which is equivalent to the insensitizing control problem.
+Precisely, employing a new Carleman estimate, we first obtain a null controllability result for the linearized system around zero, and then the null controllability for the nonlinear case is extended using an inverse mapping theorem.